lzqsd/TileableTextureSynthesis/README.md

 ## Instructions
 * First, download the Adobe Stock materials from this [link](https://stock.adobe.com/).
+* Open `runTextureSynthesis.m`.
+At line 13, set `root` to be the directory you have the Adobe Stock materials.
+* Go to directory `Bk_matlab`.
+Compile the code as instructed.
+* Run `runTextureSynthesis.m`.

 ## References
 * [1] Li, Z., Shafiei, M., Ramamoorthi, R., Sunkavalli, K., & Chandraker, M. (2020).
 Inverse rendering for complex indoor scenes: Shape, spatially-varying lighting and svbrdf from a single image.
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (pp. 2475-2484).